pv/asv-bwrap/README.rst

 protect against mistakes in benchmark scripts, without affecting performance as much as a virtual machine.

+**However**, the net namespace is not unshared, so processes inside the sandbox can access also local network resoures.
+If you want to use this to run untrusted code, you need to review firewall rules and other aspects of the configuration.

 All operations on the results repository are done outside the sandbox, including uploading.